portsicle/portsicle-client/README.md

 ## Portscile Client

-- Portsicle is a free and open-source Ngrok alternative to expose local servers online.
+- Portsicle is a **Free and Open-source Ngrok alternative** to expose local servers online.

 - Portsicle client allows you to use the <a href="https://github.com/portsicle/portsicle-server">Portsicle Server</a> via CLI.

 ## Installation

-- Install the provided binary from latest release.
+- Install the [latest release](https://github.com/portsicle/portsicle-client/releases) for your operating system.

-- Give executeable permission to the binary `chmod +x ./portsicle-client`.
+- For Linux, you may need to give executeable permission to the binary `chmod +x ./portsicle`.

+- For Windows, the `portsicle_win_x64.exe` file is directly executable via CLI.

+## Client Usage

 - Use the CLI to run the client: